 v2, and v3 are the indices of each vertex in the triangle.

-Each triangle is terminated by the word end
+Each triangle is terminated by the word end, and the list

 of primitives.
 Here's what the output format looks like: